Bukit Brown Cemetery: 2000–present: Redevelopment plans for Bukit Brown and conservation efforts

 Other criticisms included drawing similarities to Wanqingyuan's redevelopment into the Sun Yat Sen Nanyang Memorial Hall, specifically on the high cost of government funds being used to maintain the building instead of on gravestones at Bukit Brown Cemetery.
 Tan refuted these claims by stating that Bukit Brown was a large burial ground, while Sun Yat Sen was a memorial hall.
 Golf courses were also brought up by the SHS's Liew Kai Khiun, as there were "22 golf courses and three temporary golf sites [which] occupied 88 per cent of the 1,600 hectares of land used for sports and recreation in 2000, or 2.2 per cent of total land area".
 In support of Liew's view, an editorial brought up the 1986 demolition of the National Theatre, which only benefited a few people.
 On the other hand, former politician Goh Choon Kang disagreed on the comparison of Bukit Brown and golf courses, stating that the dead should make way for the living.
 Some writers also ironically brought up the use of government spending on artificially maintaining the Gardens by the Bay, while Bukit Brown was a product of the natural environment.

-The Land Transport Authority was also criticised for keeping their biodiversity impact assessment private, with political scientist Chong Ja Ian insisting that studies carried out by the government with taxpayers' money should be made public.
+The Land Transport Authority (LTA) was also criticised for keeping their biodiversity impact assessment private, with political scientist Chong Ja Ian insisting that studies carried out by the government with taxpayers' money should be made public.
 The Lee Kuan Yew School of Public Policy's Paul Barter referenced the issue later and stated that "the cost-and-benefit assumptions were not made public [...] so people are naturally skeptical because they don't see the analysis."
 Bukit Brown activists further contemplated launching a judicial review against the government, but an analysis by the School of Law's Jack Tsen-Ta Lee found this unlikely to actually halt the construction of the highway.
 Following Lee's analysis, SOS Bukit Brown pushed for a public petition, calling the government's actions "unpragmatic and insufficiently thought-through".

 Construction of the Lornie Highway began in 2011, and was expected to be completed by 2016, but was eventually completed in 2018.
 During construction, Bukit Brown Road was replaced with a section of Lornie Highway.
-Exhumed remains were either reinterred into smaller plots or cremated by the National Environment Agency.
+Exhumed remains were either reinterred into smaller plots or cremated by the National Environment Agency (NEA).
 A bridge was built underneath to help animals pass through and the highway was aligned in such a way that it would avoid existing streams in the area.
 The highway itself was built 5 to 10 m above depressed ground.
-Despite this, Ho Hua Chew of the Nature Society (Singapore) stated that birds and plant-life would remain affected by the highway.
+Despite this, Ho Hua Chew of the Nature Society (Singapore) (NSS) stated that birds and plant-life would remain affected by the highway.